leapcode/soledad/docs/benchmarks.rst

 Test scenarios
 --------------

-Ideally, we would want to run tests for a big data set, but that may be infeasible given time and resource limitations.
+Ideally, we would want to run tests for a big data set (i.e. a high number of documents and a big payload size), but that may be infeasible given time and resource limitations.
 Because of that, we choose a smaller data set and suppose that the behaviour is somewhat linear to get an idea for larger sets.

 Supposing a data set size of 10MB, some possibilities for number of documents and document sizes for testing download and upload are: